ujjwalt/guacamole/README.md

 Currently we're not providing any testing helper, thus you need to make sure to cleanup the database yourself before each run.
 You can look at the [`spec/acceptance/spec_helper.rb`](https://github.com/triAGENS/guacamole/blob/master/spec/acceptance/spec_helper.rb) of Guacamole for inspiration of how to do that.

 For test data generation we're using the awesome [Fabrication gem](http://www.fabricationgem.org/).
 Again you find some usage examples in Guacamole's own acceptance tests.
-We didn't tested Factory Girl yet, but it eventually will work, too.
+We haven't tested Factory Girl yet but it eventually will work too.

 ### Authentication

-Any integration into an authentication framework need to be done by you.
+Any integration into an authentication framework needs to be done by you.
 At this time we have nothing to share with you about this topic.

 ### Forms

-While we not tested them they should probably work due to the ActiveModel compliance.
-But again, this not confirmed and you need to try it out by yourself.
+While we haven't tested them, they should probably work due to the ActiveModel compliance.
+But again, this is not confirmed and you need to try it out yourself.

-If you give Guacamole a try, please feel free to ask us any question or give us feedback to anything on your mind.
+If you give Guacamole a try, please feel free to ask us any question or give us feedback about anything on your mind.
 This is really crucial for us and we would be more than happy to hear back from you.

 ## Todos